When Disney’s Lion King released in 1994 nobody could have predicted the kind of epic it would eventually become.

 Honestly, even more disappointing than anything, and felt overly stretched out.

-In the animated version, you feel happy and a sense of fulfillment, being Simba finally stand up and fight the evil Scar.
+In the animated version, you feel happy and a sense of fulfillment, being Simba finally stood up and fought the evil Scar.

 Image Credits: Google Images